auberginekenobi/mbshh-fosl2/README.md

 # TODO
 - Make pretty volcano plots
-- Make boxplots of specific genes of interest: Fosl2, etc.
+- Make boxplots of specific genes of interest: Fosl2, etc. (`plotCounts`)
+- Confirm that lfcShrinkage usage is appropriate and correct.